 Don’t fret, you will not leave an EMDR therapist’s office quacking like a duck when you hear a bell.
 EMDR is not hypnosis.
 All of the work you do in therapy comes from your mind alone.
 Hypnotherapy is about altering your state, relaxation and taking suggestions from the hypnotherapist.
 None of this is a part of EMDR.
 I suggest you do some reading on the subject if this is a concern.

 Since EMDR is totally in your control, you don’t have to talk about what happened if you don’t want to.
-All the therapists need to know is whether a change has occurred in your thinking, feelings and sensations.
+All the therapist needs to know is whether a change has occurred in your thinking, feelings or sensations.

 I don’t remember what happened.

 Many people do not have a memory of something specifically happening resulting in the feelings that disrupt their lives.
 Often times because it isn’t just one specific thing that happened.
 What may be causing you difficulty is many things happening over and over that have built up over time.

 Regardless, if you know exactly what has affected you or not people have many things in their lives that occur that they struggle with fully processing on their own.
 The result may be PTSD, general anxiety, phobias, or struggles in their life that they can’t seem to manage to eliminate.

 EMDR helps work through obstacles to your happiness quickly so that you can live a symptom-free life.

 EMDR helps people that have big T trauma (one big identifiable event) and those with little t trauma (small repeated events over time).

 Here are some little troubles EMDR helps alleviate:

 - Wedding day nerves